 Building a Cost-Effective Power Protection Strategy for your Data Center

 UPS is an acronym for Uninterruptible Power Supply.
 A UPS is defined as a back-up power system used to ensure uninterrupted power for various electronic devices.
-All but the most basic UPS systems also condition incoming power to level out sags and surges, helping to prevent damage to today's sensitive electronic gear.
+All but the most basic UPS system also condition incoming power to level out sags and surges, helping to prevent damage to today’s sensitive electronic gear.

 A UPS has it’s own rechargeable battery which provides emergency power for your system immediately when the main supply is cut, thereby preventing data loss.
 In the event of a sustained power failure, the UPS will provide sufficient battery power for your files to be saved and for the whole system to be shut down in an orderly manner.
 If an alternative power source such as a generator is available, the battery will provide sufficient power to keep your system running until the secondary supply is brought online.
 Most UPS’s also filter the power supply entering your computer system, limiting the detrimental effect of “spikes”, “noise” and other electrical disturbances.

-The three basic types of UPS Systems:
+The three basic types of A UPS System:

 - Single-conversion systems – More efficient than double-conversion devices, but offer less protection.
 A good fit for loads with a higher tolerance for failure.
 In normal operation, these feed incoming utility AC power to IT equipment.
 If the AC input supply falls out of predefined limits, the UPS utilizes its inverter, a battery-to-AC power converter, to draw current from the battery, and also disconnects the AC input supply to prevent backfeed from the inverter to the utility.
 The UPS stays on battery power until the AC input returns to normal tolerances or the battery runs out of power, whichever happens first.
 Two of the most popular single-conversion designs are standby and line-interactive: